 Clinical signs of atlantoaxial luxation may include neck pain, abnormal head positions (head tilt, holding the head down, etc), wobbliness of all four legs, weakness of all four legs, inability to stand, or inability to move the legs.

 Atlantoaxial Luxation Before Surgery

 Plain radiographs in a neutral and gently flexed positions can demonstrate instability in the C1-C2 joint.
 Myelography is contraindicated for several reasons: flexing the cervical spine excessively can exacerbate the compression, and myelography may cause seizures that can lead to serious complications.
-CT can show bony abnormalities such as fracture of the dens and cranial displacement of the atlas into the foramen magnum.
-MRI is useful in identifying injuries to soft tissues and finding concurrent problems such as caudal occipital malformation syndrome, syringomyelia and meningoencephalitis.
+CT can show bony abnormalities such as a fracture of the dens and cranial displacement of the atlas into the foramen magnum.
+MRI is useful in identifying injuries to soft tissues and finding concurrent problems such as caudal occipital malformation syndrome, syringomyelia, and meningoencephalitis.

 Flexed lateral radiograph.
 Note the gap between the first and second bone of the neck.

 MRI of the neck demonstrating ‘kinking’ and compression of the spinal cord at C1-2.